How Does a Pay-Monthly Website Solution Compare With the Alternatives?

 Paying up-front for a new website is the most common business model offered by website providers.
 Generally, the provider and the client meet, agree on a design and a price, and the website provider gets to work.
 Once the website is complete, the price is paid, and the website goes live.
 The provider will then charge a monthly or annual fee for hosting the website, along with the registration and renewal of the domain.

-Up-front fees for building a website in this way, typically range between £1200 to £1800 for a responsive, well-designed website complete with content, images, video, and search engine optimisation.
+Up-front fees for building a website in this way, typically range between £2000 to £3000 for a responsive, well-designed website complete with content, images, video, and search engine optimisation.
 You can spend far more of course, but for a small business, this is the range you would usually expect to be talking about for such a website.
-The annual costs of hosting and domain renewal normally weigh-in around £150-£200.
+The annual costs of hosting and domain renewal normally weigh-in at around £150-£200.

 Total Cost Over Five Years

-With the initial cost of the website build running somewhere between £1200 and £1800, we’ll average this at the mid-point of £1500.
+With the initial cost of the website build running somewhere between £2000 and £3000, we’ll average this at the mid-point of £2500.
 Then there’s the cost of hosting and domain renewal, priced at an average of £175 per year.
-On top of that, you’ll incur the cost of edits, updates, and additions, priced on average at around £25 per edit – or £1300 per year.
+On top of that, you’ll incur the cost of edits, updates and content additions, priced on average at around £50 per edit, update or content addition – or £2600 per year.